Port Blair

-Port Blair, officially named Sri Vijaya Puram, is the capital city of the Andaman and Nicobar Islands, a union territory of India in the Bay of Bengal.
-It is also the local administrative sub-division (tehsil) of the islands, the headquarters for the district of South Andaman, and the territory's only notified town.
+Port Blair, officially named Sri Vijaya Puram (/hi/), is the capital city of the Indian union territory of Andaman and Nicobar Islands.
+It is located on the South Andaman Island situated between the Bay of Bengal to the west and the Andaman Sea to the east.
+It is located approximately 1,190 km from Chennai and 1,255 km from Kolkata in mainland India.
+It is the headquarters of the South Andaman district, and the union territory's only notified town.